jrka/pyradexnest/README.md

 The redshift is used in the conversion from Jy km/s to K, though this will make very little difference at low redshifts.
 The most important use of the redshift is to determine an angular size scale to convert the area from sr to physical area (e.g. pc^2), which is necessary for calculating the mass.

+3) a) Which molecules can I use?  b) Why do you list the molecule on every line, instead of once, if it always has to be the same?

+a) Any molecule that RADEX can handle where transitions are uniquely described by J_upper.
+b) Because this same format of file was used with a code that could do multiple molecules, and this may be added in the future to this code.